Central Valley Flood Protection Board

 On August 17, 2022 Governor Newsom appointed Keely Bosler, of Sacramento, to the Central Valley Flood Protection Board.
 Bosler was Director of the California Department of Finance from 2018 to 2022.
 She was Cabinet Secretary in the Office of the Governor from 2016 to 2018, Chief Deputy Director for Budget at the California Department of Finance from 2013 to 2016 and Staff Director for the California State Senate Budget and Fiscal Review Committee from 2010 to 2013.
 She was Associate Director, Fiscal Services at the California Department of Corrections and Rehabilitation Budget Management Branch from 2009 to 2010 and a Consultant for the California State Senate Budget and Fiscal Review Committee from 2004 to 2009.
 Bosler served as a Fiscal and Policy Analyst at the California Legislative Analyst’s Office from 2000 to 2004.
 She earned a Master of Science degree in Applied Economics from Cornell University.

-The Board also consists of two legislative, ex-officio, non-voting members representing the Chairs of the Senate Committee on Natural Resources and Waters (Senator Henry Stern) and the Assembly Committee on Water, Parks, and Wildlife (Assemblyman Eduardo Garcia).
+The Board also consists of two legislative, ex-officio, non-voting members representing the Chairs of the Senate Committee on Natural Resources and Waters and the Assembly Committee on Water, Parks, and Wildlife.

 Diane Papan was first elected to the California State Assembly in November 2022.
 She represents the 21st Assembly District, which includes the entire Bayside of San Mateo County from Brisbane to East Palo Alto.